carrotstastegood/easy-pythag/README.md

 # Easy pythag

-Can determine the hypotenuse of if the triange is a right-angle one.
+Quickly determine a hypotenuse or if the triange is a right-angle one.

 ### Hypotenuse